Conversations With Poets

 About the Host of the Series

-The host and on-site director of Conversation with Poets 2023 is well known local poet Michael Klam.
+The host and on-site director of Conversation with Poets 2023 is well-known local poet Michael Klam.

 Meet the Poets

-Natasha Hooper | National Slam Champion and host of the San Diego Poetry Slam, Natasha Hooper discusses winning the National Poetry Slam with Rudy Francisco and the ever-growing popularity of SD Poetry Slam
+Natasha Hooper | National Slam Champion and host of the San Diego Poetry Slam, Natasha Hooper discusses winning the National Poetry Slam with Rudy Francisco and the ever-growing popularity of the SD Poetry Slam

 Natasha Hooper is an international poet, spoken word artist, activist, and host who started writing poetry in high school.
-She earned the title of No. 2 poet in the world at the 2018 Individual World Poetry Slam, after winning the 2017 National Poetry Slam with her team San Diego Poetry SLAM.
+She earned the title of No. 2 poet in the world at the 2018 Individual World Poetry Slam after winning the 2017 National Poetry Slam with her team, San Diego Poetry SLAM.
 Her work has been showcased on national and international outlets such as Al Jazeera, All Def Poetry, TEDx and Middle East Eye, among others.
-She’s also been featured at prominent venues spanning from the National Civil Rights Museum in Memphis, TN, to the South American Business Forum in Buenos Aires, Argentina.
+She’s also been featured at prominent venues spanning from the National Civil Rights Museum in Memphis, Tenn., to the South American Business Forum in Buenos Aires, Argentina.
 Hooper also does what she can to promote and effect change as an active member of her community, where she works to bring awareness and resources to those in need.
-Most of her poems can be found on YouTube by searching her name.
+Most of her poems can be found on YouTube by searching for her name.

 Gill Sotu | Gill Sotu ponders on his journey from the U.S. Navy to the TEDX stage and beyond

-Anoushka Majumder | Anoushka Majumder talks poetry and philosophy and how poetry helped her get through the COVID pandemic as well as the everyday stresses of middle school
+Anoushka Majumder | Anoushka Majumder talks about poetry and philosophy and how poetry helped her get through the COVID pandemic as well as the everyday stresses of middle school

 Anoushka Majumder is a spirited 14-year-old with the heart of a poet and a resident of Scripps Ranch.
 Her poems have a philosophical outlook that reveals her deep appreciation for all aspects of life.
-Outside of poetry, she has been honing her literary skills with numerous short stories and personal anecdotes.
+Outside of poetry, she has honed her literary skills with numerous short stories and personal anecdotes.
 She is fortunate to have been a part of collaborative efforts with Write Out Loud as a part of their Let Your Voice Be Heard program.
-When she’s not daydreaming or writing, Anoushka is curled up with a good book, practicing piano, swimming, or spending time with her BFF (her younger sister).
+When she’s not daydreaming or writing, Anoushka is curled up with a good book, practicing piano, swimming or spending time with her BFF (her younger sister).

 Robt O'Sullivan | SD Poetry Slam originator and host of Poets, INC (Inland North County), Robt O reflects on the origins of Poetry Slam in San Diego and the cross-fertilization of written and visual art